View Anthony Sergio's Obituary on poughkeepsiejournal.com and share memories

 Serge served bravely as Army Ranger in WW II in the Rainbow Division of the 42nd Infantry Division in both Europe and North Africa.

-Survivors include his loving wife of 50 years, Karen (Mars) Sergio; a son, Michael and his wife, Isil Bagdadi-Sergio; a son, Bryan and his wife, "Mickey" Bart (Israel); a grandson, Christopher Sergio and granddaughter-in-law, Catherine Casalino; great grandson, Leonardo Sergio; a brother-in-law, Sergai Mars; and his beloved Kojack, his Golden Retriever.
+Survivors include his loving wife of 50 years, Karen (Mars) Sergio; a son, Michael and his wife, Isil Bagdadi-Sergio; a son, Bryan Sergio; a daughter-in-law, "Mickey" Bart living in Israel; a grandson, Christopher Sergio and his wife Catherine Casalino; a great grandson, Leonardo Sergio; a brother-in-law, Sergai Mars; and his beloved Kojack, his Golden Retriever.

 He is predeceased by a son David Sergio in 1987.